 The answer comes down to one word: safety.
 When the AED cannot accurately analyze the victim’s condition before using or when using the AED presents a safety problem for the victim or those around them, it is better to not use the AED than attempt to use it in an unsafe manner.
 While several conditions can affect an AED’s accuracy, some of the most common include:

 In each of these cases, the AED cannot effectively read the victim’s current heart rhythm and cannot accurately administer an electrical shock.
 Doing so despite the inaccuracy of the machine can result in significant injury to the victim and bystanders alike.
 Likewise, there are instances where using an AED presents a safety problem to the people around the victim.
 If the victim is lying in water, even if it is only a puddle, it is possible for the electrical current to carry to bystanders, including the person attempting to save them.
 An AED should also never be used around combustible materials, solvents, fuel, or flowing oxygen.
 The victim should instead be taken to a safe location before administering any electrical shock.
 If the victim is wet, they should be taken to a dry location, have their wet clothing removed, and have their skin dried before proceeding.
-Bottom line, the times when you should use an AED far outweigh the instances where you should not. when not to use an aed For more information on how AEDs save lives or to purchase an AED for your office, school, store, or home, view new and recertified AEDs here or call 855-ONE-BEAT to discuss your AED needs with a qualified customer service representative.
+Bottom line, the times when you should use an AED far outweigh the instances where you should not.
+For more information on how AEDs save lives or to purchase an AED for your office, school, store, or home, view new and recertified AEDs here or call 855-ONE-BEAT to discuss your AED needs with a qualified customer service representative.